digao666/valentines-gift/README.md

 If I were to make this again, I would perhaps start earlier.
 Bad jokes aside, I would create a couple more demo games in Phaser 3 or even another game engine like Godot.
 This would give me the confidence to deliver a more polished game.
 Plus, I would need to work more on the asset part (sprites, animations, sound, etc.).

-Feel free to modify this and make it better, and perhaps give it to someone you like.
+Feel free to modify this and make it better, and perhaps give it to someone you like. *Disclaimer*, this currently only works in applications with a desktop view, as there isn't any scaling with mobile devices.
 The GitHub Pages' deployment can be found here - https://mushi333.github.io/valentines-gift/

 ![Screenshot of the simple fishing game](game.png)